sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/updating_campaigns.md

 ## Updating campaign attributes

-In order to update the title and the description of a campaign, simply click the "Edit" button on the top right when viewing a campaign.
+In order to update the title and the description of a campaign, simply click the **Edit** button on the top right when viewing a campaign.
 You can then update both attributes.

-When you click on "Save" and the campaign will be updated.
+When you click on **Save** and the campaign will be updated.

 If the campaign was created from a patch set and includes changesets that have already been created on the code host, the title and description of those changesets will be updated on the code host, too.